What is flood insurance?

 - Permanently installed carpeting over an unfinished floor

 - Flood debris cleanup

-You can also buy a flood insurance policy to cover the contents of your home, such as furniture, clothing, food freezers and the food in them, portable air conditioners, and certain valuable items, such as artwork and furs (up to $2,500).
+A flood insurance policy may cover the contents of your home, such as furniture, clothing, food freezers and the food in them, portable air conditioners, and certain valuable items such as artwork and furs (up to $2,500).

 Policies are available in three forms: Dwelling (for most homes), General Property (for example, for apartment buildings and businesses) and Residential Condominium Building Association (condominiums).

-When a property securing a loan is located in a Special Flood Hazard Area (SFHA) in which flood insurance is available under the National Flood Insurance Act, a national bank or federal savings association (collectively, bank) may not make, increase, extend, or renew any mortgage loan unless that property is covered by flood insurance.
+When a property securing a loan is located in a Special Flood Hazard Area (SFHA) in which flood insurance is available under the National Flood Insurance Act (Act), a bank may not make, increase, extend, or renew any mortgage loan unless that property is covered by flood insurance.

 Under the Act, the mandatory flood insurance purchase amount is the lesser of:

 - The outstanding principal balance of the loan(s), or

 - The maximum amount of insurance available under the National Flood Insurance Program (NFIP), which is the lesser of:

 - The maximum limit available for the type of structure ($250,000 for one-to-four family non-condominium residential structures and $500,000 for other non-condominium residential or nonresidential structures), or